Shares in Powerhouse Energy Group PLC (LON:PHE) have doubled this year but the company is still valued at a micro £12mln.

 What’s created is a synthesis gas, or syngas for short, that can be used to generate electricity.

-With a little more processing hydrogen can be produced which could then be used to replenish fuel cells.
+With a little more processing hydrogen can be produced that can then be used to replenish fuel cells.
 The by-product of all this is an inert substance that can be moulded into bricks or used as ground covering.

 Don’t confuse this sophisticated recycling system with incineration, which works at far lower temperatures and leaves behind all sorts of toxins - not to mention significant amounts of ash.